Money in Colombia & Travel Budget for Solo Travelers

 • Restaurants: Even less basic restaurants have great prices starting from somewhere around 10 EUR or USD for a main dish and a non-alcoholic drink.
 Of course, you can find also high-end restaurants in Colombia, especially in the big cities – and the food quality is amazing.
 In you are a foodie, you will love Bogotá’s gastronomy!

-• Local Markets: Local market are a great address to try the many exoctic fruits of Colombia at very cheap prices.
+• Local Markets (Budget Tip!): Local market are a great address to try the many exoctic fruits of Colombia at very cheap prices.
 The bigger local markets usually feature a restaurant area (often on the upper floor) where you can also get a menu del dia.

 Which Currency is used in Colombia?

 Colombia’s currency is the Colombian peso (COP, $).
-Check-out reliable online currency converters or apps for up-to-date exchange rates.
+Check-out reliable online currency converters or apps for up-to-date exchange rates, for example XE Currency Converter.

 Sometimes a K is used for abbreviating the thousands digits.
 The following are all alternatives for the same price: 20.000 COP, 20K, $ 20.000, $ 20K